kilpkonn/msc-thesis/main.typ

   ]
 ) <tbl-depth-hyper-param>

-With the depth of 2 the program manages to generate a term that satisfies the type for 74.9% of all holes.
+With a depth of 2, the program manages to generate a term that satisfies the type for 74.9% of all holes.
-In 11.0% of searches the generated term syntactically matches the original term.
+In 11.0% of searches, the generated term syntactically matches the original term.
 The average number of terms per hole is 20, and they are found in 49ms.
 However, the numbers vary a lot depending on the style of the program.
-Standard deviation between categories for average number of terms is about 56 terms, and standard deviation of average time is 135ms.
+The standard deviation between categories for the average number of terms is about 56 terms, and the standard deviation of the average time is 135ms.
-Both of these are greater than the average numbers themselves indicating large differences between categories.
+Both of these are greater than the average numbers themselves, indicating large differences between categories.
-We discuss the categories that push standard deviation so high in @c-style-stuff.
+We discuss the categories that push the standard deviation so high in @c-style-stuff.

 #let ver(x) = raw("v" + str(x))

-To give some context on the results we decided to compare them to results from previous iterations of the algorithm.
+To give some context to the results, we decided to compare them to results from previous iterations of the algorithm.
 However, both of the previous algorithms were so slow with some particular crates that we couldn't run them on the whole set of benchmarks.
-As some of the worst cases are eliminated the for iterations #ver(1) and #ver(2), the results in @tbl-versions-comparison are more optimistic for #ver(1) and #ver(2) than for the final iteration of the algorithm.
+As some of the worst cases are eliminated for iterations #ver(1) and #ver(2), the results in @tbl-versions-comparison are more optimistic for #ver(1) and #ver(2) than for the final iteration of the algorithm.
 Nevertheless, the final iteration manages to outperform both of the previous iterations.

-The first iteration performs significantly worse than others, running almost two orders of magnitude slower than other iterations, and filling about only a third of holes compared to the final iteration of the algorithm.
+The first iteration performs significantly worse than others, running almost two orders of magnitude slower than other iterations and filling about only a third of the holes compared to the final iteration of the algorithm.
-As the performance of the first iteration is much worse than the later iterations, we will not dive into details of it.
+As the performance of the first iteration is much worse than the later iterations, we will not dive into the details of it.

-Instead, we compare more closely the last two iterations.
+Instead, we compare the last two iterations more closely.
-The final iteration manages to fill 1.6 times more holes than second iteration of the algorithm at depth 3.
+The final iteration manages to fill 1.6 times more holes than the second iteration of the algorithm at depth 3.
 It also fills 1.8 times more holes with syntactic matches.
-These results are achieved 12% in less time than the second iteration.
+These results were achieved in 12% less time than the second iteration.

 #figure(
   // placement: auto,